 The Cambridge pre-clinical medical school accepts about 300 students annually; when these numbers are divided among the colleges, Fitzwilliam is allowed to take around ten to twelve medical students per year.
 These are normally chosen from five to six times this number of applicants.
-Many recently successful applicants have placed Fitzwilliam as their preference college but some candidates also come from the pool of very able candidates who applied to other colleges that were even more oversubscribed.

 The Cambridge pre-clinical school has many advantages, particularly when compared with the short pre-clinical courses offered by many other medical schools:

 - The high scientific standard of the courses in the pre-clinical subjects; they are taught as sciences in their own right, with the result that students obtain a scientific training at the same time as they acquire the essential preliminary qualifications for the clinical course.

 - The enormous scope for variation in the subjects studied in the third year including the opportunity to study a single subject in great depth when doing the Part II courses.
 Many Part II courses also offer the opportunity to become involved in cutting edge research which for many students can lead to presentations to scientific societies and in some cases to the publication of research papers.

 - Supervision sessions provide excellent opportunities for regular contact with members of the teaching staff and discussion of an individual student's work and academic difficulties.
 This system is one of the main reasons that most people choose to come to Cambridge.